 An inventory is a list of all the fixtures and fittings in your house and their current condition.
 Your inventory forms part of your tenancy agreement and as such, we ask you to complete this and return a copy to us within 48 hours of keys being received.
 This is beneficial to both you and us as your inventory details the condition of the property at the time of you moving in.
 It will be referred to at the time of your deposit being returned so please take care when completing it.

 Unfortunately not.
 Although we understand your desire for increased security, putting locks on internal doors is not something we can allow.
 Not only does it compromise your safety by affecting the fire retardant capabilities of the doors, it also creates licensing complications by creating a separate dwelling within the property.
-It is a clear condition of your tenancy that any internal locks are not permitted and will be removed by us at your expense should this become necessary.
+It is a clear condition of your tenancy that any internal locks are not permitted and will be removed by us.

-To get your deposit back you need to provide Aston Properties with proof of payment of your final utility bills including gas, electric, water and council tax (proof of exemption is required for all student tenants).
+To get your deposit back you need to provide Aston Properties with proof of payment of your final utility bills including gas, electric and water.
 We also cannot repay a deposit when the tenancy is in rent arrears so please ensure everyone in your house has paid their rent.
-Make sure you also supply us with a forwarding address for the house manager as the deposit will go back to them.

 Technically yes but that depends on the house manager also.
 We will repay the deposit to the house manager who will have a breakdown of the charges.
 It is up to them to divide the amount depending on who occupied which room.
 Essentially the decision is down to the tenants.

-You can write to Aston Properties stating what you disagree and why and we will review any charges.
-We want to be fair however we also want you to understand that if damage is done then charges will apply.
+You can email Aston Properties stating what you disagree with and submit any evidence you may hold, we will then review any charges.
+We ensure the charges are fair are fair and justified and will have evidence to support anything deducted.
 If there is still a dispute then you can contact the TDS using the information on your certificate.

 Customer Complaints Handling Procedure

-- If you believe you have a grievance please write in the first instance to Amanda Hurst at the address below;
+If you believe you have a grievance please write in the first instance to the office manager at the address below;

 10 Ash Road